Stape

 2.1 Existing users with active session

-2.1.1 If consent to analytics cookies was not granted, I used Stape User ID power-up to add user ID in sGTM request headers.
+2.1.1 If consent to analytics cookies was not granted, we used Stape User ID power-up to add user ID in sGTM request headers.

-2.1.2 With the help of the Firestore Writer tag, I write data to Firestore and use Stape User ID as a document name.
+2.1.2 With the help of the Firestore Writer tag, we write data to Firestore and use Stape User ID as a document name.

 2.1.4 Parameters are updated like below: